SubjectsSubjects(version: 964)

 1. 40 % final exam

-Final exam will be health on May 24 at 9.30 at the IES (room TBA)
+Final exam will be health on May 20 at the IES (room and time TBA)

 2. 20 % Presentation of a paper - group work + presentation of own ideas for a paper